swagathreddy/TuriumUpdated/README.md

 * 📚 **Knowledge base via Outline**
 * 💬 **Chat interface and automation with Chatwoot**
 * 🤖 **Bot that dynamically responds using Outline-styled answers**

-Let me know if you want a video recorded or help drafting the submission email.